Summer's the Perfect Time for Planting Fall Vegetables—Here's How

-Want an example?
-If your first fall frost typically occurs around October 31 and you want to grow 'French Breakfast' radishes, which mature in about 25 days, you'd plant them around September 22.
+Here's an example: If your first fall frost typically occurs around October 31 and you want to grow 'French Breakfast' radishes, which mature in about 25 days, you'd plant them around September 22.
 In Zones 8-10 where frost is rarely a challenge, you can plant fall vegetable crops as late as December.